 It’s on my sociopolitical wishlist to see a discourse of ‘producer choice’ (or, better yet– ‘friendship,’ or ‘respect’) emerge alongside or instead of the already-popular ‘consumer choice.’

 It’d maybe be a little bit funny, to not talk about Dan Brown in this post, but I’ll do so quickly, to expand the hermeneutic fleshed out above in another direction.

-“what is it that hides behind the old masterpieces?” asks Dan Brown, and sets out to deliver exactly that.
+“What is it that hides behind the old masterpieces?” asks Dan Brown, and sets out to deliver exactly that.

 Anne Carson asks the same question, but finds it already answered.

-Consider the numerated (stanzas? blocks?) of ‘The Albertine Workout,’ or the numerated but non-sequential appendices.
+Consider in contrast the numerated (stanzas? blocks?) of ‘The Albertine Workout,’ or the numerated but non-sequential appendices.
 The poem parodies the forms of the encyclopedia or deductive reasoning, both of which would offer a mode of knowledge conveyance metaphysically similar to “meeting expectations.”
 Dan Brown’s “mystery delivery” follows the logic of these forms (the information dumps, the linear unraveling) if not their structures, which recede into the background but still provide the basis for the violence that occurs, of rendering something knowable, making it “meet expectations.”